ZoneMinder/zmeventnotification/docs/guides/faq.rst

     sudo zmdc.pl start zmeventnotification.pl

-Make sure you look at the syslogs to make sure its started properly
+Make sure you look at the logs to make sure its started properly

 Configuring the notification server
 -----------------------------------